 Minutes from the focus group meetings are available to view in the project documents below.

-Following the display period, a consultation report will be prepared outlining the feedback received and Roads and Maritime’s responses.
-The report will be made available to view and download on this web page.
+We are preparing a consultation report outlining the feedback received and Roads and Maritime’s responses.
+The report will be made available to view and download on this web page in the coming months.

 The directional signage plan will be finalised and submitted to the Department of Planning and Environment in late 2018.